 Ali Pasha’s Bridge

-Wedged between two rocky hills, Ali Pasha’s Bridge appears within a narrow valley full of goat trails and footpaths.
+Ali Pasha’s Bridge appears wedged between two rocky hills, hiding within a narrow valley full of goat trails and footpaths.

-The impressive structure resides just outside the old stone homes of Gjirokaster, in southern Albania.
+The impressive historical construction resides just outside the old stone homes of Gjirokaster, in southern Albania.
 Originally part of an aqueduct system, the “bridge” is now used as a footpath for local goats and the sporadic hiker.

-Like so many other things in the Balkan country, the former aqueduct is named after the famous Ali Pasha of Tepelenë.
+Like so many other things in the country, Ali Pasha’s Bridge is named after the famous Ali Pasha of Tepelenë.

 A LITTLE BIT OF HISTORY

 One of his accomplishments was the commissioning of a large aqueduct system.
-This was during the early 19th century, when Gjirokaster had no water service.
-When Ali Pasha realized this, he built the aqueducts to feed the Gjirokaster Castle with water from the nearby Mount Sopot.
+This was during the early 19th century when the Gjirokaster water service was nonexistent.
+When Ali Pasha realized this, he built aqueducts to feed the Gjirokaster Castle with water from the nearby Mount Sopot.

 In later years, the aqueduct was mostly demolished.
-Fortunately, a piece in the Dunavat Quarter (Ali Pasha’s Bridge) remained.
-While it has very little use now, it makes for a spectacular destination that’s off the beaten path.
+Fortunately, a piece of the Dunavat Quarter, now known as Ali Pasha’s Bridge, remained.
+While it has very little use now, it makes for a spectacular off-the-beaten-path destination.

 A SHORT BUT AMAZING HIKE TO ALI PASHA’S BRIDGE